 Students take a variety of courses, including music theory, music history, conducting, improvisation, arranging and orchestration.
 They also participate in a variety of music ensembles.
 All Music majors take private lessons on their chosen instrument or voice throughout their academic career.

 Students can pursue a Bachelor of Arts in Music or in Music With Teacher Certification, with either vocal or instrumental concentrations.
-A minor in Music is also available to students.
-Students of all majors can take courses in Music to fulfill the requirements of the
+A minor in Music is also available.
+Students of all majors can take courses in Music to fulfill the requirements of the Core Curriculum.

 Programs of Study